operator-playground-io/MariaDB-Operator-Playground-tile/tutorials/prometheus-operator.md

 ---
-title: Prometheus Operator Tutorial
+title: Prometheus Operator
-description: This tutorial explains how to create Prometheus Operator
+description: Learn how to create Prometheus Operator and deploy Prometheus Server and ServiceMonitor
 ---

 ### Install Prometheus Operator and Deploy Prometheus Server and ServiceMonitor

-Step 1 : Install the Prometheus operator by running the following command:
+**Step 1: Install the Prometheus Operator by executing the following command.**

 ```execute
 kubectl create -f https://operatorhub.io/install/prometheus.yaml
 ```

-Output:
+The output looks like below.

 ```
 subscription.operators.coreos.com/my-prometheus created
 ```

-This Operator will be installed in the "operators" namespace and will be usable from all namespaces in the cluster.
+Consequently, the operator will be installed in the ‘operators’ namespace and can be used from all the namespaces in the cluster.

-- After Operator installation, verify that your operator got successfully installed by executing the below command:
+**Step 2: Verify that your operator has been successfully installed by executing the below command.**

 ```execute
 kubectl get csv -n operators
 ```

-You should see a similar output as below:
+See the output below.

 ```
 NAME                        DISPLAY               VERSION   REPLACES                    PHASE